Why are prisons overcrowded?

 Campaigns calling for the creation of new offences, or the introduction of longer sentences, to address specific issues or problems have contributed to this shift.
 The impact of these campaigns can be far-reaching – when politicians make sentences longer for one crime, it often leads to calls for longer sentences for other crimes.
 And so it goes on.

 A backlog of cases in the courts, which grew longer during the Covid-19 pandemic, has not helped.
-The number of people in prison on remand – awaiting trial or sentence – has reached its highest level for at least 50 years.
+The number of people in prison on remand – awaiting trial or sentence – reached its highest level for at least 50 years in 2025.

-Meanwhile, the number of people who have been recalled to prison after being released has also reached a record high.
+Meanwhile, the number of people who have been recalled to prison after being released also reached a record high in 2025.
 Prisons overwhelmed by overcrowding are not preparing people for life outside, and there is insufficient support for people when they are released.
 Too often, we see people leaving prison without somewhere to live.

 Why don’t we just build more prisons?